Yifu-Tian/tmpd-public/README.md

 This codebase is developed based on the [mpd-public](https://github.com/joaoamcarvalho/mpd-public/tree/main).

 This repository is still actively maintained and updated.
-If you encounter any issues, feel free to open an issue or contact us by email: [yifutian@link.cuhk.edu.cn](mailto:yifutian@link.cuhk.edu.cn)
+If you encounter any issues, feel free to open an issue or send an email: [yifutian@link.cuhk.edu.cn](mailto:yifutian@link.cuhk.edu.cn)

 ---
 ## Installation